jcserv/ez-pr-bot/README.md

 ├── V0.5.0 - CLI
 │   ├── /help
 │   ├── /ezpr
-│   ├── delete pr review request
-│   └── /statistics: view stats for your PRs/your team's PRs e.g. time-to-merge, time-to-approve, actual-review-time ├── V1.0.0 - Interactivity via UI
+├── V1.0.0 - Interactivity via UI
 |   ├── Forms/modals for easier use of /help, /ezpr, etc.
+├── V2.0.0 - Extended capabilities
 |   ├── Shortcuts compatibility
-│   ├── /assign: assign reviewers to your PR or randomly choose from a role │   ├── /reminders: send reminders to assigned reviewers if PR still open after X time or next work day │   └── /openprs: view a list of open prs that require your review ├── V2.0.0 - TBD
+│   ├── /statistics: view stats for your PRs/your team's PRs e.g. time-to-merge, time-to-approve, actual-review-time │   ├── /prs: view a list of open prs that require your review │   ├── /reminders: send reminders to assigned reviewers if PR still open after X time or next work day │   └── /assign: assign reviewers to your PR or randomly choose from a role
-└── README.md                       # You are here! :)

 ```

 Some other ideas still under evaluation:

-- Urgency: Communicate to reviewers that this PR is urgent, maybe itll dm the team?
+- Urgency: Communicate to reviewers that this PR is urgent, maybe it'll dm the team
 - If 5 mins ETR selected —> assign reviewer(s) —> DM reviewer(s)
 - Github integration: inform that PR needs re-review after changes are pushed